 If you’re not having pleasurable sex with your current partner on a regular basis, you may feel a dip in your sexual desire as a whole.
 You might start to feel like sex is a chore, or that it’s never even on your mind, and you begin to experience what psychologists and sex therapists call low desire.
 It’s entirely normal to lose interest in sex if it isn’t good.

-On top of that - if you’re one of the many people who struggle with orgasm, not having pleasurable sex is a really obvious reason for orgasm difficulties.
+On top of that - if you’re one of the many people who struggle with orgasm, having better sex may solve your orgasm issues as well.

 So we’d like to ask you, are you having good sex?
 And by good, we mean pleasurable.
-That doesn’t mean you reach orgasm every. single. time.
-It’s unrealistic to think we have to climax every time.
+That doesn’t mean you reach orgasm every single time because sometimes that is a bit unrealistic.

 If any of these resonate with you - this article is going to give you tips on how to prioritize your pleasure and get the sex YOU want.
 And this is a vital step for any healthy sex life.

-Because having less than pleasurable sex can leave us feeling pretty frustrated and sometimes even disconnected from a partner.
-None of which are conducive to our desire, pleasure and happiness!
+Because having less than pleasurable sex can leave us feeling pretty sexually frustrated and sometimes even disconnected from a partner.
+None of these are conducive to our desire, pleasure, and happiness!

 To experience pleasure you've got to know what you like.
 If you’re waiting for a partner to miraculously do something mindblowing, you may be waiting a while.

-Which is why on the Lover App we like to recommend to our users that they do some self-exploration.
-That could mean experimenting with touch all across your body, masturbating, or even some costume play!
+This is why on the Lover App we like to recommend to our users that they do some self-exploration.
+This could mean experimenting with touch all across your body, masturbating, or even some costume play!
 Whatever.